BasicComputation/x64-lecture/A05 - Signed numbers.md

 Subtracting -8 with 1 will result in 7, which is a overflow.

 In the flag register, there is flag called the overflow flag (OF), which is set when a addition or subtraction results in a overflow. <br>
-So if you consider the numbers to be signed, this flag tells whether the result did'nt make sense.
+So if you consider the numbers to be signed, this flag tells whether the result did not make sense.

 ### Addition examples
 ```